bessan75/webdev-task-wk1-and-wk2/README.md

 To view the project locally, you can either open the project files in your code editor or open the HTML files in your browser.

-## Tasks
+## Week 1 Tasks

 - [ ] Change the < h1 > and < title > tags to read: Web Development Vocabulary.
 - [ ] Create an unordered list and add each vocabulary word and definition as a list item.
-- [ ] Make each vocabulary word/phrase ~bold or~ strong.
+- [ ] Make each vocabulary word **bold** and **italicize** words in the definition where appropriate.
+You **MUST** use semantic HTML tags.
+- [ ] Push your changes to your fork on GitHub and turn in.

+## Week 2 Tasks

+- [ ] Link the css file `css/style.css` in your `index.html` file.
+Remember to use relative paths.
+- [ ] Inside `css/style.css`, use css selectors to style your content in `index.html`
-- [ ] Sync your fork back to GitHub and turn in.
+- [ ] Push your changes to your fork on GitHub and turn in.

 ## Submitting Your Work

-After completing the task, be sure to commit your changes and push them back to your own forked repository and turn in the GitHub link in Google Classroom.
+After completing each week's set of task, be sure to commit your changes and push them back to your own forked repository and turn the link in on TopHat.